 Tips to avoid a wildlife accident

-- Follow speed limits and pay attention to posted wildlife signs.
-Your speed is key to braking safely in response to an animal unexpectedly crossing the street.
+- Follow the speed limit.
+Your speed is key to being able to brake safely in response to an animal unexpectedly crossing the street.

 - Scan the road edges and shoulders for animals about to cross the road.
 If you see an animal, be on the lookout for more nearby as they rarely travel alone.